BenasB/c-basher/README.md

 Total tests: 3
 Passed: 2
 Failed: 1

+Some tests failed
 ```

 Running `c-basher` will compile the program and place it in `bin/` as `output`.
 If there's no `bin/` directory, it will be created automatically.

 ## Prerequisites

-* Mandatory `cases.txt` file that describes your test cases
+- Mandatory `cases.txt` file that describes your test cases
-* Optional `ignore.txt` file that describes strings to be ignored from the received output of the program.
+- Optional `ignore.txt` file that describes strings to be ignored from the received output of the program.

 These files should be located in the `tests/` directory.

 ### Dependencies

-* gcc
+- gcc
-* sed
+- sed

 The example below contains 3 test cases where every one of them have an input (it can span 1 or more lines) and an expected output (it can also span 1 or more lines)